 The text is available in The Ohio State University Bookstore.
-It has not been significantly changed since 1998, and so used or borrowed copies will typically be fine.Schedule: Due to hardware and time constraints, Labs 8 and 9 are combined in Week 8.
+It has not been significantly changed since 1998, and so used or borrowed copies will typically be fine.Sample schedule (instructor’s ordering, pre-lab activities, and exams take precedence): Due to hardware and time constraints, Labs 8 and 9 are typically combined in the same week.

 Contents |